 - Volatile organic compounds, like cleaners, air fresheners and personal care products

-Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can alleviate other issues linked to poor indoor air quality.
-These involve:
+Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can reduce other symptoms related to low indoor air quality.
+These include:

 - Dry throat, eyes, nose or skin